abhisekh123/trinoyonMW/README.md

 ##always some bot or other is selected.
 ##timer reset selection to hero
 bots carry player name
-towers remove name
+##towers remove name
-marker for player bots and selected bot update default bot selection to 2 archer and 2 swordsman.
+marker for player bots and selected bot
+##update default bot selection to 2 archer and 2 swordsman.
+onselection, remove time out.
+Incase no bot is selected, select hero.
+Update logic for audio
+reduce tower size and tower life bar size. balance gameplay